What is UX design and why is it crucial for a website's success?

 achieve their goals effortlessly,

-stay longer on the platform,
+spend more time on the platform,

-return again, and most importantly –
+come back again, and most importantly,

 recommend the product to others.